Current & forthcoming events

 6 December: Jim Kay – the man who brings Hogwarts to life!

-Jim Kay will be with us to talk about the challenging task of illustrating the Harry Potter books – with tips and techniques for our artists and ‘all things Potter’ for our Hogwarts enthusiasts.
-He will be signing copies of the latest illustrated volume – The Prisoner of Azkaban.
+We were delighted to have Jim Kay back with us in early December.
+He gave a talk about the challenging task of illustrating the Harry Potter books – with tips and techniques for our artists and ‘all things Potter’ for our Hogwarts enthusiasts.
+Students were also able to buy a copy of the latest illustrated book to be published, The Prisoner of Azkaban.
+Jim signed each one and added a little illustration for each student!

 Thursday 9 November 2017: Oxfordshire Book Awards 2017